UKCloud/documentation/articles/managed-services/man-sd-compute.md

 ---
-title: Basic Managed Compute from UKCloud Service Definition | UKCloud Ltd
+title: Basic Managed Compute from UKCloud Service Definition
 description: Provides an overview of what is provided by the Basic Managed Compute from UKCloud service
 services: managed-services
 author: Sue Highmoor
+reviewer:
+lastreviewed: 02/07/2019
 toc_rootlink: Basic Managed Compute
 toc_sub1:
 toc_sub2: